 2. Consolidate Your Debt

-Consumer debt, like credit cards, is guilty of having onerous interest rates.
+Consumer debt, which includes credit cards, is known for having onerous interest rates.
 This usually makes the debt an even worse financial burden because it can add thousands of dollars in interest.

 As a result, it may add years to your debt-free date.
 Nevertheless, you can speed this up through debt consolidation.

-If you have multiple credit cards that all carry a balance, you are probably paying at least 15 percent on the indebtedness.
-You also likely have different due dates on each.
+If you have multiple credit cards that all carry a balance, you are probably paying at least 20 percent on the indebtedness.
+You also likely have a different due date on each one.

-The best way to do this is by comparing multiple lenders at once through a loan marketplace.
+Credible is another legitimate choice that lets you compare multiple lenders at once through a loan marketplace.

 Consolidating debt is often the fastest way to pay off debt quickly as it allows more of your monthly payment to go to the principal and not interest.